Product

 Over time, that analyst stops flagging the noise.
 They start recognizing the patterns you never explicitly taught them.
 They learn the context.

 That was our realization.
 To fix DLP, we didn't need better rules.
-We needed a system that could learn.
+We needed a system that could learn the context.
+That would deeply understand each business it’s deployed into.

 Meet Melody: The Brain of the Platform